The ultimate beer and food pairing guide

 Pair beer with food: The Cartwright & Butler range

 Now it’s time to put your new knowledge to the test and guzzle down your favourite beers with your favourite goodies.
-We have a whole range of beer hampers for you to enjoy, to try out these amazing beer food pairings.
-Indulge in the likes of our decadent Cheese and Beer Hamper, or if you have a sweeter tooth, our Chocolate and Beer Hamper is sure to please.
+We have a whole range of beer gifts for you to enjoy, to try out these amazing beer food pairings.
+Indulge in the likes of our decadent cheese hampers to enjoy with a bottle, or if you have a sweeter tooth, try one of our chocolate based beer hampers which is sure to please.

 And you can discover more food-related articles just like this one on our helpful blog.
 Check it out to learn more about different delights and dishes you can savour.